 Far from being unattractive, the site is unfortunately disadvantaged by several factors that maintained it in overlooked and threatening conditions.
 In a country where the heritage preservation is motivated by the tourism resources potential, Abila is suffering from its relative proximity with Um Qais, better managed for the welcome of the mass tourism.
 Abila lays isolated, away from the classic tourist circuits.
 Except the regular presence of a guardian, nothing akin to a management plan has been implemented for the protection, the conservation and maintenance of the site, letting the archaeological remains exposed to erosion, weathering and looting.
 The finest tomb of the hypogeum has been totally ruined by the robbers, and this after the excavations.
 Moreover, the few excavations conducted on the site of the ancient city present a regrettable lack of methodology and a doubtful professionalism that threatens the conservation.
 The reconstruction carried out on the Christian monuments unfortunately shows a botched work, with use of concrete and even silicon.
 Scientific documentation is almost inexistent concerning the excavations of the city as well as for the reconstruction work.
 In contrast, a certain number of tombs of the subterranean cemetery have been carefully surveyed and documented (but the documentation is still waiting digitization).

-However, in spite of those handicaps, Abila will surely charm the travelers who enjoy discovering picturesque and almost unexcavated sites, as did the 19th or early 20th century explorers.
+However, in spite of those handicaps, Abila will surely charm the travellers who enjoy discovering picturesque and almost unexcavated site, as the 19th or early 20th century explorers did.
 This has a touch of romanticism, maybe the only little boon that we can see in this situation of abandonment.

 Abila site witnessed an important agricultural activity.
 The exploitation of the water spring by aqueducts is already attested for the Iron Age.
 The city had also an industrial activity, especially in glass manufacturing.
 The high prosperity level evidenced by the richly decorated tombs shows that Abila was part of the large commercial and cultural network that linked the cities of that area and held an integrated position that has nothing to see with its today isolation.
 At the Christian time, Abila was even an episcopal see.
 The below picture show a glass chandelier (5th AD) found in one of the churches: